 - High amounts of protein to build muscle.

 - Adequate levels of carbohydrates to give you the energy you need to start your day.

 - Good levels of the good, healthy fats for heart health.

 - And plenty of fiber to keep your stomach full so that you don’t eat as much throughout the day.

-The other is the Whey Protein shake.
-Most varieties of whey protein will give you 20g of protein per serving, making it an ideal way to start the day.
-I add 2 scoops of protein powder (whether chocolate or vanilla doesn’t matter) and add 4 oz. of organic chocolate milk and 12 oz. of water.
-You end up with a shake that either tastes like a chocolate milkshake or, if you use the vanilla powder, a great tasting black-and-white shake.
+The other is a Whey Protein shake.
+Most varieties of whey protein will give you 20g of protein per serving.
+This makes it an ideal way to start the day.
+I add 2 scoops of protein powder (vanilla or chocolate), 4 oz. of organic chocolate milk and 12 oz. of water.
+You end up with a shake that either tastes like a chocolate milkshake.
+If you use the vanilla powder, a great-tasting black-and-white shake.

 By Tony Rovere